cnizzardini/my-notes/README.md

 [Paratest](https://github.com/paratestphp/paratest) — Parallel testing for PHPUnit.

+[Pest](https://pestphp.com/)  — "Pest is a Testing Framework with a focus on simplicity.
+It was carefully crafted to bring the joy of testing to PHP."

 [PHPUnit SpeedTrap](https://github.com/johnkary/phpunit-speedtrap) — Reports on slow-running PHPUnit tests right in the console.

 #### Benchmarking